 Come along, and I’ll show you how I made it.

-supplies for the wreath
+supplies for the spring wreath

-For my wreath, I used peat pots.
+I used peat pots for my wreath instead of terra cotta pots.
 Mainly, because I already had quite a few, and also because they are light weight.

-You will need a grapevine wreath, whatever size you like.
-And also, some moss.
+You will also need some moss.
 I used a bag of sheet moss, but Spanish moss will work fine too.

 painting the peat pots